Planck 2013 results. VI. High Frequency Instrument data processing: HFI data processing overview

 In somewhat more detail, L1 software fills the database and updates, daily, the various TOI objects.
-Satellite attitude data, sampled at 8\Hz\ during science data acquisition and at 4\Hz\ otherwise, are resampled by interpolation to the 180.37370\Hz\ (hereafter 180.4\Hz) acquisition frequency of the detectors, corresponding to the integration time for a single data sample; further information on L1 step were given in \citet{planck2011-1.7}.
-Raw timelines and housekeeping data are then processed by L2 to compensate for instrumental response and to remove estimates of known artefacts.
+Satellite attitude data, sampled at 8\Hz\ during science data acquisition and at 4\Hz\ otherwise, are resampled by interpolation to the 180.37370\Hz\ (hereafter 180.4\Hz) acquisition frequency of the detectors, corresponding to the integration time for a single data sample; further information on L1 steps was given in \citet{planck2011-1.7}.
+Raw timelines and housekeeping data are then processed by L2 to compensate for the instrumental response and to remove estimates of known artefacts.
 The various steps in TOI processing are discussed in Sect.~\ref{sec:TOI-PROCESSING}.
-First, the raw timeline voltages are demodulated, deglitched, corrected for the bolometer non-linearity, and for temperature fluctuations of the environment using correlations with the signal TOI from the two dark bolometers designed as bolometer plate temperature monitors.
-Narrow spectral lines caused by the \HeJT\ (4\,K) cooler are also removed before deconvolving the temporal response of the instrument.
+First, the raw timeline voltages are demodulated, deglitched, and corrected for the bolometer nonlinearity and for temperature fluctuations of the environment using correlations with the signal TOI from the two dark bolometers that serve as bolometer plate temperature monitors.
+Narrow lines in the TOI frequency spectra caused by the \HeJT\ (4\,K) cooler are also removed before deconvolving the temporal response of the instrument.
 Finally, various flags are set to mark unusable samples.